JwalaVarshaReddy/Netflix-GPT/README.md

 -Update Profile
--BugFix-Sign up user displayName and profile picture update -BugFix-if the user is not logged in redirect /browser page to / and viceverse
+-BugFix-Sign up user displayName and profile picture update -BugFix-if the user is not logged in redirect /browser page to / and viceverse -Unsubscribed the onAuthStateChanged call back fn -Moving all hardcoded values into one file
+-Register tMDB API & create an app & get the access token -Get Data from TMDB now playing movies list API -Custom Hook for now playing movies
+-Create movieSlice
+-Update Store with movies Data
+-Planning for MainContainer & Secondary container -Fetch Data for trailer video
+-Update store with trailer video data
+-Embedded the youtube video and make it autoplay and muted -Tailwind Classes to make container look awesome